-The Town of Winthrop comprises about 24,256 acres, of which 19,980.8 acres is land, with 11 lakes constituting approximately 4,276 acres of water.
-Winthrop is at the heart of the Winthrop Lakes Region, which is why it was originally known as Pond Town.
-The town's landscape is mostly open farmland, forest, and scenic views of lakes and hills, which account for the rural character.
+The Town of Winthrop is comprised of about 24,256 acres, of which 19,980.8 acres is land.
+With 11 lakes constituting approximately 4,276 acres of water, water, Winthrop is at the heart of the Winthrop Lakes Region, which is why it was originally known as Pond Town.
+The town's landscape is mostly open farmland, forest, and scenic views of lakes, which account for the rural character.